mkingopng/apl_aws/README.md

 ```

 questions:
-- how much marketshare is APL hold in the australian
+- how much marketshare is APL hold in the australian market? how has that
+  changed over time?
+- how popular is juicy compared to tested?
+- what other categories for records are there?

 - cut dataset down to just what we need to reduce load time